pkivolowitz/CSC4730-Fall-2023/projects/p2/README.md

 * Failure to list partners correctly as described above removes 5 points from your grade.

+## Software Kills

+You goofed when adding a system call to the Linux kernel that runs a new pace maker.
+One time out of 100 million calls to your system call causes the kernel to crash.
+Patients die.
+No one knows why.
+Somewhere in the back of your mind you suspect it might be your system call.
+It haunts you for the rest of your life.

 ## Grading

 The class will receive a rubric when grading is complete that describes